 What is Filigree?

 The term filigree is used to describe any intricate ornamental design formed out of metal.
-But in the jewelry world, filigree has a very specific meaning: A delicate embellishment in which fine, pliable threads of precious metal—white, yellow, or rose gold as well as platinum or palladium—are twisted or curled into designs and then soldered onto jewelry.
+But in the jewelry world, filigree has a very specific meaning: A delicate embellishment in which fine, pliable threads of precious metal—white, yellow, or rose gold as well as platinum — are twisted or curled into designs and then soldered onto jewelry.
 Often these designs are gorgeous scrollwork and other intricate motifs that create a wonderfully lacy look on engagement and wedding rings.
 Although the designs can be similar to those seen on hand engraved jewelry, filigree is in some ways the opposite technique to engraving.
 While engraving involves sculpting or carving away at a piece of jewelry for decorative effect, filigree is a process of laying metal embellishment on top of a piece.

 History of Filigree